aashishvasu/OpenComposite/README.md

 If you do not or cannot create or use a GitLab account for whatever reason, you can join the [Discord server](https://discord.gg/zYA6Tzs) and report the issue in #bugs.

-In any case, please include the contents your `openovr_log` file - each time you start a game, this is created next to the EXE file and contains potentially invaluable debugging information.
+In any case, please include the contents your `opencomposite.log` file which contains potentially invaluable debugging information.
+This log file can be found here:

+Windows - %localappdata%\OpenComposite\logs (Copy and paste that into explorer) Linux - $XDG_STATE_HOME/OpenComposite/logs (If XDG_STATE_HOME is not defined then check $HOME/.local/state/...)

 Please also say what caused the crash - did it crash on startup, or maybe after clicking load on the main menu, for example?

 ## Licence